Atkinson-Lab/Tractor-Burden/tutorial info/ASW_chr22_tutorial.md

 # ASW chr22 Tractor-Burden Tutorial

+The example dataset used in this tutorial consists of chromosome 22 data from 61 African American (ASW) individuals from the 1000 Genomes Project.
+These individuals are two-way admixed with African (AFR) and European (EUR) ancestral components.
+To demonstrate the Tractor-Burden workflow, we generated a simulated quantitative phenotype and accompanying covariates for use in ancestry-specific rare variant burden testing.

-This tutorial demonstrates how to run Tractor-Burden on publicly available chromosome 22 ASW samples from the Tractor tutorial.
-The workflow uses local ancestry tracts inferred by RFMix and projects ancestry labels onto rare variants before performing ancestry-specific burden testing.
+The phased genotype data and local ancestry inference (LAI) outputs used in this tutorial were obtained from the public [Tractor tutorial](https://github.com/Atkinson-Lab/Tractor-tutorial/blob/main/Rfmix.md).
+Local ancestry tracts were inferred using RFMix and are provided as MSP files, which are subsequently used to assign ancestry labels to rare variants prior to burden testing.

 ## Required Files

-Download the following files:
+Download and unzip this example dataset to follow along the tutorial.

 ```text
 ASW.phased.vcf.gz